 A woman was using a transdermal fentanyl patch for chronic back pain during pregnancy and postpartum.
 The mother required additional analgesia during labor and the infant required treatment for neonatal abstinence syndrome.
 By 2 weeks postpartum, the mother was using a fentanyl patch in a dosage of 100 mcg/hour which was changed every other day and the infant was being fed the mother's milk every 3 hours.
-The infant had no additional medical problems and fed well until discharge after day 27 of life, gaining 500 g.
+The infant had no additional medical problems and fed well until discharge after day 27 of life, gaining 500 grams.

-Possible Effects on Lactation
+Effects on Lactation and Breastmilk

-Fentanyl can increase serum prolactin.
-However, the prolactin level in a mother with established lactation may not affect her ability to breastfeed.
+Fentanyl can increase serum prolactin.[23,24] However, the prolactin level in a mother with established lactation may not affect her ability to breastfeed.

 In 58 breastfeeding mothers who received an epidural fentanyl dosage greater than 150 mcg during labor, 21% reported more difficulty in establishing breastfeeding at 24 hours after delivery compared to 10% of mothers who received to a lower dosage or to no fentanyl.
 There was no difference in breastfeeding difficulty noted between the groups 24 hours after delivery when the assessment was performed by a lactation consultant.
 Women in the high-dose group who could be contacted were more likely to discontinue breastfeeding by 6 weeks after delivery and there was a higher rate of breastfeeding discontinuation at 6 weeks among mothers who reported breastfeeding difficulty 24 hours after delivery.
 A relatively high dropout rate from the study at 6 weeks clouds the results.